sleep

 deprivation

-Without sleep, our world disintegrates into a kaleidoscope of fragmented dream-like images.
-Extreme sleep deprivation leads to physical and mental breakdown, paranoia, depression and hallucinations.
+Without sleep our world disintegrates into a kaleidoscope of fragmented dream-like images.
+And extreme long term sleep deprivation leads to physical and mental breakdown, paranoia, depression and hallucinations.

 how much